 - Fever, chills, headache, fatigue, muscle and joint aches, and swollen lymph nodes.

 - Many people with early-stage Lyme disease develop a distinctive circular rash at the site of the tick bite.
 This is known as erythema migrans.

 - Begins at the site of a tick bite after a delay of 3 to 30 days (average is about 7 days).

 - Expands gradually over a period of days reaching up to 12 inches or more (30 cm) across.

 - May feel warm to the touch, but is rarely itchy or painful.

-- May appear on any area of the body.
+- May appear on any area of